fmaillar/essais_codex/README.md

 # Workflow Certification CAF

 This project automates document certification steps defined in `workflow_certif.yaml`.
-The code exposes an object-oriented engine located in `workflow_certif/`.
+The code exposes an object-oriented engine located in `workflow/`.
-Each YAML step is mapped to a class deriving from `EtapeWorkflow`.
+Each YAML step is mapped to a class deriving from `EtapeWorkflow` and can be chained dynamically.

 ## Requirements
 - Python 3.10+